-Located 40 mins from Dunedin at the very top of the Clutha District, Lawrence is the site of one of the world’s largest and fastest ever gold rushes, which swept through town and surrounding area in the 1860’s.
+Located an hour from Dunedin at the very top of the Clutha District, Lawrence is the site of one of the world’s largest and fastest gold rushes, which swept through town and surrounding area in the 1860’s.
 You still get a real sense of its rich history today.

 Saunter around the historic town taking in its eclectic mix of gift and antique shops.
 Don’t miss Victorian gems like Anthem House where, you guessed it, the music for New Zealand's national anthem was composed.

 Visit the Lawrence Information Centre and Tuapeka Goldfields Museum (9.30am - 4.30pm everyday) for a taste of the good old days and stroll to the very pretty Bellview Wetlands (open 10am to 6pm Saturday and Sunday) in the heart of town.

 A longer stroll from the town centre or quick drive (1.4 km, 1 min drive) takes you to the Lawrence Chinese Gold Miners Camp.
 One of the most important sites of its kind in New Zealand.

 If you’re here on a Spring weekend (mid-September to mid-October) you must check out the delightful daffodil display in the ruins of the Weatherstons Brewery heritage site on Waipori Road (2.8 km, 5 min drive).